Chapter 3 Working with tabular data in R

 Challenge

-- Are there more stops in certain months of the year or certain days of the month?
+Are there more stops in certain days of the week?

 driver_birthdate